-You may have received spam emails or advertisement-type messages from a friend.
+You may be receiving fake emails from your contacts.
 They may be more common than you think.
 So, you may be asking yourself if the message you received was really from a friend.
 This article will help you identify emails sent by your contact list and those sent by scammers.

 Spam emails from your contacts are from scammers spoofing email addresses from your contact list.
 These emails are not really coming from your friends and family.
 Emails addresses are being faked to make it more likely you will respond to a scam.